 Make sure your insurance is up to date

-Flooding is covered as standard in most home insurance policies.
+Most home insurance policies cover flooding as standard.
 Though if you live in an area with a high risk of flooding, double-check exactly what is and isn’t covered.

 After the flood

 Once dirty water has entered your home, your priority is to dry it out.
 It might be worth looking into pump and sump systems to help speed things up.